-Yes, we've nailed it Ok, but we could do better No, and we should do something about it No, and it's not relevant to us We have a whole farm plan and map identifying environmental risks (e.g. water ways, wells, bridges, culverts, infrastructure, erosion areas) We apply sprays responsibly and fully understand the spray set up and environmental conditions required to avoid drift, run off and off target damage Stock are excluded from waterways We are on track to leave an improved natural resource base for the next generation Our farm management strategies optimise soil water retention We monitor our soil health and our management strategies enhance our soil capability (e.g. ground cover preservation, reduced tillage) We know our soils and what's needed to manage any constraints We strategically use and plant trees for multiple purposes (e.g. stock shelter, erosion, salinity, timber capturing carbon and / or biodiversity) Our community works together to improve / enhance the local landscape
+Yes, we've nailed it Ok, but we could do better No, and we should do something about it No, and it's not relevant to us We have a Whole Farm Plan and map identifying environmental risks (e.g. waterways, wells, bridges, culverts, infrastructure, erosion areas, steep slopes) We apply AgriChem responsibly and fully understand the spray set up and environmental conditions required to avoid drift, run off and off target damage We are on track to leave and improved natural resource base for the next generation Our farm management strategies optimise soil water retention We monitor our soil health and our management strategies enhance our soil capability (e.g. ground cover preservation, reduced tillage) We understand our soils and what is needed to manage any constraints We strategically use and plant trees for multiple purposes (e.g. windbreaks, erosion control, salinity, timber capturing carbon and / or biodiversity) Our community works together to improve / enhance the local landscape We are aware of and manage fire / flood risks